 –Take a few moments to gather your thoughts if needed.
 Remember, you are the grown up!
 If you are regularly checking your child’s scalp for head lice, this will not be such a shock for you.
 If you haven’t been screening them and you suddenly just realize they have a head full of lice this can be cause for alarm!

 –Arm yourself with accurate information.
-Lice Clinics of America is an excellent source for you to contact.
+Lice Clinics of Texas is an excellent source for you to contact.
 Learn about how head lice are contracted, how to eliminate them and prevent them.

 -Proceed with patience.
 Keeping your cool and remaining positive is the best approach for your child.